Technology Roadmap Template

 Uncover your risk factors.
 Identifying potential disruptions, limitations, or challenges to adopt new technology helps your team stay on track for successful implementation.

 Keep your team informed with status reports.
-You can connect your technology roadmap with Jira cards to visually organize issues and risks.
+You can connect your technology roadmap with Jira Cards to visually organize issues and risks.

 When to use a technology roadmap?

-Technology roadmaps can help internal teams decide their technical infrastructure and changes they need to make.
+Technology roadmaps can help internal teams decide on their technical infrastructure and changes they need to make.
 They can also help you prioritize tech to focus on, get buy-in, and collaborate across teams throughout the development process.
 Use this template whenever you need to help your team: - Get a clear picture of your company’s current IT abilities - Map out relationships between business objectives and IT infrastructure - Address unresolved IT issues - Cut costs by getting rid of outdated or rarely used tech and apps - Increase tech-based productivity - Improve cybersecurity - Find infrastructure weaknesses and resolve system failures - Prepare for a company-wide digital transformation Technology roadmaps focus on identifying high-level goals and driving action toward next steps.
 Task management can then be handed over to the project managers on your team as needed.

 Get started with this template right now.